Ferguson rifle: Details

 The breech of the weapon is closed by 11 starting threads on a tapered screw, and the trigger guard serves as the crank to rotate it.
 One complete turn dropped the screw low enough to drop a round ball into the exposed breech followed by a slight overcharge of powder, which was then sheared to the proper charge by the screw as it closed the breech.
 Since the weapon was loaded from the breech, rather than from the muzzle, it had an amazingly high rate of fire for its day, and in capable hands, it fired six to ten rounds per minute.
 To prove the potency of his invention, Patrick Ferguson conducted a series of tests in which he, with a high degree of accuracy, fired 6 shots per minute at a target 200 yards distant from a stationary position, and 4 shots per minute while advancing at a marching pace.
 He then wet the inside of the barrel, waited another minute, and then fired the weapon again, to prove its reliability regardless of weather conditions.Joseph Cook (editor).
 "WCDS History Papers."
 Lulu: 2014.
 Page 97.

-The action was adapted from the earlier 1720 Isaac de la Chaumette design by Major Patrick Ferguson (1744–1780), who redesigned it around 1770.
+The action was adapted from the earlier 1720 Isaac de la Chaumette design by Ferguson, who redesigned it around 1770.
 He received an English patent in December of 1776 (number 1139) on details of the design.

 Roughly one hundred of the Ordnance rifles were manufactured by four British gun firms, Durs Egg being the most notable, and issued to Ferguson's unit when its members were drawn from numerous light infantry units in General Howe's army.
 The largest battle in which the rifles were used was the Battle of Brandywine, in which Ferguson was wounded.
 While he recuperated, his Experimental Rifle Corps was subsequently disbanded.
 This was in no way due to "excessive losses" or any political machinations; the unit was an experiment, and the men were always slated to return to their original units.

 Ferguson's men went back to the light infantry units they had originally come from, and his rifles were eventually replaced with the standard Long Land Pattern musket.
-Some historians report the surviving rifles were apparently put in storage in New York.
 But as most surviving Ferguson Ordnance Rifles known to exist in the U.S. today were spoils of war taken North during the American Civil War, the usage of these weapons remain in dispute as to any possible deployment of Ferguson rifles in the Southern theater of the American Revolutionary War.

 The two main reasons that Ferguson rifles were not used by the rest of the army: